haideralsh/ts-result/README.md

 # ts-result

-> A zero-dependency Result type for TypeScript inspired by Rust
+> A zero-dependency Result type for TypeScript

 ## Install